thewh1teagle/phonikud/README.md

 - Hebrew nikud is normalized
 - Most of the Hebrew rules happen in `phonemize.py`
 - It's highly recommend to normalize Hebrew using `mishkal.normalize('שָׁלוֹם')` when training models

-### Enhance vocabulary

-One of the best ways to improve this library is to ~add words with phonemes to the dictionary~ create tagged sentences with shva na and hat'ama. you can listen to it with [phoneme-synthesis](https://itinerarium.github.io/phoneme-synthesis/)

-### Deduplication

-- Hebrew Geresh -> `'` (single quote)

 ### Nikud set and symbols